 The following comments are applicable:

 The title should be changed as not all the hospitals in Botswana are included.
 It should read: Audits of emergency trolleys’ contents in selected hospitals in Botswana.
+Title changed as suggested.

 A source needs to be added to the sentence “the earlier effective treatment is provided, the more likely is the patient’s survival.........”
 (Introduction - 45).
+Reference added in introduction (Introduction – 56)

 A source needs to be added to the sentence “ The frequency of checking the equipment...”
 (80).

+A source needs to be added to the sentence “Cardiopulmonary resuscitiaon is a critical component of BLS and is ............”
+(Introduction - 49).
+Reference added in introduction (Introduction – 56.

 The authors focus on UK policies and the situation on the UK only in the description of the background to the study (54 – 95).
 It is not clear why it is done.
 Does the National Health Department of Botswana support the UK policies unchanged?
 Is there no policy regarding emergency treatment and the equipment required for such treatment specific for Botswana?
 Why did the authors not include any reference to other countries and more specifically countries in Africa?
 It is also not clear why no mention is made of the policies of the hospitals?
+Explanations added from line 91.
+There are simply no emergency trolley guidelines in Botswana and consequently also no hospital policies in this regard.
+The UK guidelines were adopted as a baseline because they seemed to be similar to those used by other countries.
+It was deemed unnecessary to do a comparative study of different countries’ guidelines, the purpose was to identify shortcomings in the emergency trolleys’ contents and maintenance in Botswana.
+Some references to other countries have been added as from line 110.

 Much is said about CPR, ALS and BLS but very little is said about the actual trolley and what should be on them in the description of the background of the study.
 Much more information is required.
+Emergency trolley aspects added as from line 68.

 The study focuses on adult resuscitation and therefore the two references to paediatric resuscitation should be deleted (91 and 405).
+These two references have been removed.

 Please move the long lists of authors in references to the end of the sentences (70 and 92).
 When these lists are included in the beginning or middle of a sentence smooth reading is hampered.
+Yes we agree and we have done that.
+BUT please note that the HSAG language editor repeatedly (in previous manuscripts) moved all references to the beginning or middle of sentences.
+This editor seemed to detest any ‘floating reference at the end of any paragraph’.
+We definitely do agree that references at the end of sentences are much more ‘reader friendly’ but the HSAG editor should take up this issue and clarify it with the language editor of AOSIS otherwise the references are moved with every revision and with every edit.

 The comment “No reports could be traced about audits ..” appears twice (102 and 125).
+Moved to line 135 only

 The statement “more and more cardiac emergencies ....”
 (126) should be replaced with a reference to statistics that point to an increase in cardiac emergencies.
+Changed see line 164

 The policies regarding resuscitation and emergency equipment of the Botswana government and the two selected hospitals should be referred to in the problem statement.
+Explained earlier that absolutely no government policies existed at government level and thus no policies at hospital level either.
+That is precisely why this research was so essential.